Chart Color Schemes

 Cartwright displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Cartwright's dwelling structures, as per the latest Census, consisted of 58.6% houses and 41.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Compared to Sydney metro's 63.3% houses and 36.8% other dwellings, Cartwright had a lower proportion of houses.
-Home ownership in Cartwright stood at 16.0%, with mortgaged dwellings at 19.9% and rented dwellings at 64.0%.
-The median monthly mortgage repayment was $1,755, below Sydney metro's average of $2,167.
-Median weekly rent in Cartwright was $225, lower than Sydney metro's $400.
-Nationally, Cartwright's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Cartwright's dwelling structures, as per the latest Census data, consisted of 58.6% houses and 41.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 63.3% houses and 36.8% other dwellings.
+Home ownership in Cartwright stood at 16.0%, with mortgaged dwellings at 19.9% and rented ones at 64.0%.
+The median monthly mortgage repayment was $1,755, lower than the Sydney metro average of $2,167.
+The median weekly rent in Cartwright was $225, compared to Sydney metro's $400.
+Nationally, Cartwright's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing